aws-samples/shopfloor-connectivity/docs/sfc-data-processing-filtering.md

 If a field name, or part of it, contains non-alphanumeric characters, it must be enclosed in double quotes, e.g., "System-Status", "System-Status".state, "System.Status".state.

 Condition filters are defined as a map in the 'ConditionFilters' section of the configuration.
-The name of an entry defining a filter can be used as the value of the 'ConditionFilter' for a channel to apply that filter to the channel."
+The name of an entry defining a filter can be used as the value of the 'ConditionFilter' for a channel to apply that filter to the channel.